mkrasilnikow/play-with-play/README.md

 # Used car shop service
 ## Run
-Just for building an application
+Just for running an application

 ``
 ./activator run